DareData/lp-pytorch-fundamentals/assignments/assignment_1/plan.md

 3. Check the model parameters with `model.parameters()` and analyze (higher = more important feature)

 #### Improve training
-1. Use TensorDataset and DataLoader to create batches
-2. Normalize the data with Min-Max or Standardization
+1. Normalize the data with Min-Max or Standardization
-3. Experiment with other loss functions, optimizers, and hyperparameters
+2. Experiment with other loss functions, optimizers, and hyperparameters